-The Petal 2 card is recommended for consumers with little or no credit history, but consumers with fair to good credit may have the best odds of approval.
-Petal will take into account your banking history (in addition to your credit score) to determine your creditworthiness.
+The Petal 2 card is recommended for consumers with little or no credit history, but consumers with fair credit to good credit may have the best odds of approval.
+In addition to your credit score, Petal takes into account your banking history to determine your creditworthiness when you apply.

 The bottom line

 Both the Petal 1 Visa Credit Card and the Petal 2 Visa Credit Card are good options for consumers who don’t have a long credit history.
-The Petal 1 comes with some basic perks like cash back at select merchants, no annual fee and no foreign transaction fees.
+The Petal 1 comes with basic perks like cash back at select merchants, no annual fee and no foreign transaction fees.
 The Petal 2 features cash back on all purchases, no late fees and a lower variable APR range.
-Consumers who qualify for the Petal 2 card should take advantage of the additional benefits offered, but for those who don’t qualify, the Petal 1 is still a good option.
+Consumers who qualify for the Petal 2 card should take advantage of the additional benefits offered — but for those who don’t qualify, the Petal 1 is still a decent choice.

 And if you’re still not sure, see our picks for the best unsecured cards for poor credit to find a better fit with your credit history, budget and financial goals.